IngeniiCode/AvMet/README.md

 Announcements!
 ==============

+### 13-NOV-2017
+Project now using a more liberal OSS license.
+See LICENSE.md for details.

 ###  2-NOV-2017
 Project updated to generate a fat .jar.
 Final target jar will integrate any required supporting code modules/jars into the monolithic application package (.jar)

-Check the release notes for latest new features and caveats!!  v.0.1.0
+Check the release notes for latest new features and caveats!!  v.0.2.0

 Running AvMet
 =============